Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 #   M2 project
 # Classic Game - Rock Paper Scissors

 ##  Strategy/Scope
 Classic Games is an entertainment site intended for users that are looking to play and de-stress.

 The site feature the classic game
 - Rock Paper Scissor

-The site goal is to enjoy playing and have some fun whilst trying any of the games.
-No scores or levels have been added yet.
+The site goal is to enjoy playing and have some fun and no scores or levels have been added in this release.

 In each page the user will find a similar layout with playgrounds centered, instructions and an intuitive site interface.
-Entertaining sound track and catchy graphic choice should provide the user with a positive response.

 ## Site owner goals

 As owner I would like to: